 Your kids need places to put their projects-in-the-making.
-If they go to school, they need spots for their backpacks, jackets, and shoes when they get home, and there needs to be a system for dealing with school papers.
+They need spots for their backpacks, jackets, and shoes, and there needs to be a system for dealing with school papers.
 They need easy storage solutions for clothes and toys, and there needs to be a limit on the numbers so it's not overwhelming for them to put those things away.
 They need to know where craft supplies belong, and where to put dirty laundry and dirty dishes.
 And they need help to develop the habit of using those designated spots!

 Even teenagers are sometimes oblivious to the messes they leave behind.
 Don't let them get away with it.
 Call them from their rooms, make them get up from the table or end a phone call to put their stuff away.
 I know it will sometimes seem that it is just easier to do it yourself, but in the long run it won't be.
 Trust me.

 1. Everything has a place.

 I know, you've heard it before.
 But what does it really mean?
 It means I can hand my child any item that belongs to him or is used by the whole family and say, "Put this where it belongs," and he knows exactly where to go.
 I can ask him to get me something that belongs to him or is used by the whole family, and he returns with it right away because the item is exactly where he expected it to be.

 2. Just do it.

 No one loves doing chores, but if you just do them instead of putting them off and letting things pile up, you'll feel so much better.
 Why not try timing the chores you dislike?
 Most aren't really that time-consuming – in fact, a lot of them take only about five to ten minutes.
 Some take only one!
 Once you realize that, it might be easier to make yourself (or your child) do them.